neurite/debian-setup/docs/0300-nvidia.md

 There are two sources for the NVIDIA packages, one is Debian, the other is NVIDIA.

 Debian has older versions of the NVIDIA packages.
 But installation is a breeze.
 Debian has [documention on NVIDIA graphic drivers](https://wiki.debian.org/NvidiaGraphicsDrivers).
 As of this moment, the repository for Debian Stretch does not have cuDNN.
-Be aware that, certain deep learning frameworks, such as Tensorflow, MXNet, require cuDNN for GPU support.
+Be aware that, most deep learning frameworks, such as Tensorflow, MXNet, PyTorch, require cuDNN for GPU support.

 NVIDIA provides the latest versions.
 NVIDIA has excellent documentation on [CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), which describes the installation of both the graphics drivers and the CUDA toolkit.
+NVIDIA also has detailed documention on [cuDNN installation](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/).
+Note you must register with NVIDIA to download and install cuDNN.

 Here is the landscape of the packages to install: